knshr/LaravelVueIntertiaTemplate/README.md

-# Part 2: Form Request Validation

-## Question 2: How will you handle messy codes in the existing system?

-Dealing with messy code in an existing system requires patience and a well-thought-out approach to avoid breaking things.
-The first step is to understand the codebase—going through any documentation, tracing how data flows, and identifying dependencies.
-This helps spot problem areas like spaghetti code, redundant logic, or confusing variable names.

-Instead of diving in and rewriting everything at once, it's best to refactor gradually.
-Breaking down large functions, removing duplicate code, and applying SOLID principles can make the system more maintainable.
-Writing unit tests before making changes ensures nothing breaks, while version control (Git) keeps everything safe and trackable.

-Following coding standards like PSR, using Laravel Pint for formatting, and leveraging tools like PHPStan for static analysis help keep things clean.
-Clear comments and making good use of Laravel’s built-in features also improve readability and maintainability.

 # John Arby Arceo Test - Setup Guide

 This guide provides instructions to set up and run the Laravel 11 application using Docker on Windows, Linux, and Mac.